vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 * What are the services running? (netstat -ln)
 * Check the entries in the crontab!
 * What are the files present in the /home/user folder?
 Are there any hidden files and folders? like .thunderbird/ .bash_history etc.
+* What groups does the user belong to (adm, audio, video, disk)?
+* What other users are logged on the linux box (command w)?

 What "Advanced Linux File Permissions" are used?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^